Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Las Vegas Strip

-Walking the Strip is completely free and you will get to see many incredible things that you might want to experience.
-From gambling in the Las Vegas casinos to dancing in one of the best clubs in Vegas, to diving in hotel pools, the list of things to do on the Strip is endless.
+Walking the Las Vegas Strip is completely free and you will get to see many incredible things that you might want to experience.
+From gambling in the casinos to dancing in one of the best clubs in Vegas, to diving into hotel pools, the list of things to do on the Strip is endless.

 Welcome to Las Vegas Sign

-Because the iconic Las Vegas Sign is in movies and shows, even people who have never been to Las Vegas have probably heard about it.
-It is 25 feet tall, and at night it lights up with a gorgeous view of the Strip behind it.
+Even people who have never been to Las Vegas have probably seen its iconic welcome sign in movies and shows.
+It is 25 feet tall and at night, it lights up with a gorgeous view of the Strip behind it.

-The sign is free, and open year round so it is the perfect place to get those Las Vegas vacation photos in.
-There are often professional photographers around who charge money, but they might be helpful if you have a larger group!
+The sign is one of the best free attractions in Las Vegas.
+It’s open year-round and is the perfect place to get those vacation photos in.
+There are often professional photographers around who charge money, but they might be helpful if you have a larger group.

 High Roller

-The High Roller Observation Wheel is the world’s second-tallest Ferris wheel and it is in the center of the LINQ promenade.
-The Ferris wheel takes around 30 minutes to go around, and once you are at the top you will see views of Las Vegas like no other.
+The High Roller Observation Wheel is the world’s second-tallest Ferris wheel.
+It is in the center of the LINQ promenade.
+The Ferris wheel takes around 30 minutes to go around and once you are at the top, you will see stunning views of Las Vegas and its surrounding towns.

-The High Roller also has the option to go in a wheel which has an open bar section for an extra $30 (or you can get it included with a Go Las Vegas pass).
+The High Roller also has the option to go in a wheel which has an open bar section.
+It costs an extra $30 (or you can get it included with a Go Las Vegas pass).

-The LINQ promenade also has different places to shop, eat, or enjoy live music at the Brooklyn Bowl.
-The LINQ Hotel is a cool place to go because they have a stunning pool on the second floor with all-day pool parties.
+The LINQ promenade also has different places to shop, eat, and enjoy live music at the Brooklyn Bowl.
+Plus, the LINQ Hotel has a stunning pool on the second floor with all-day pool parties.

 The STRAT

-To end the day, stop by The Top of The World restaurant for one of the most extraordinary fine dining experiences you will ever have.
-This restaurant has delicious food and while you are eating, it spins you slowly, offering panoramic views of the beautiful Las Vegas Strip.
+To end the day, stop by the Top of The World restaurant for one of the most extraordinary fine dining experiences you will ever have.
+This restaurant has delicious food and while you are eating, it spins you slowly, offering panoramic views of the beautiful Strip.

 Hoover Dam

 The Hoover Dam is an engineering wonder because of the fascinating process it took to create it.
-The Hoover Dam is free to walk around, but the visitor’s center or tours of the powerplant can cost anywhere from around $10-$15.
+It’s free to walk around certain areas, but you can take paid guided tours of the dam and power plant for more insight.

 You will not regret going to see the Hoover Dam.
-It’s beautiful in the way that it has helped to fuel energy in Las Vegas and surrounding areas.
+It’s beautiful in the way that it has helped to fuel energy in Las Vegas and surrounding cities in Nevada.

 Death Valley National Park

-The hottest and lowest point in the United States is Death Valley National Park, a must-see destination for those visiting Las Vegas.
-It is around a two-hour drive from downtown Las Vegas and costs $30 per vehicle.
-Alternatively, entrance is included with an America the Beautiful annual pass.
+The hottest and lowest point in the United States is Death Valley National Park.
+This must-see destination is just across the border in California and around a two-hour drive from downtown Las Vegas.

 Valley of Fire

-The gorgeous red mountains and sand formations you will find at the Valley of Fire are unforgettable.
-Only an hour from the city, Valley of Fire State Park is one of the most popular day trips from Las Vegas.
+The gorgeous red mountains and sand formations at Valley of Fire are unforgettable.
+This state Park is only an hour from the city and features some of the best hikes near Las Vegas.

 Atlatl Rock features ancient petroglyphs which are cool to see and try to figure out what they mean.
 Valley of Fire State Park is also known for its petrified wood logs from over 200 million years ago, which you will find at the entrances to the park.

-The Fire Wave hike is one of the most popular in the park, because of the beautiful hike and photo opportunities.
-No matter where you hike or look in the Valley of Fire, there are unique places to explore, making this destination one of the best things to do in Las Vegas.
+The Fire Wave hike is one of the most popular in the park given its beauty and photo opportunities.
+No matter where you visit in the Valley of Fire, there are unique places to explore.

 Zion National Park